A Convenient Christmas Proposal

 Let me know your thoughts!

 I’m glad that you finished reading the preview of “A Convenient Christmas Proposal”.
-It will be live on Amazon very soon…stay tuned!!
+Get it now on Amazon!

 This Post Has 3 Comments

 Thoroughly enjoyed these opening chapters.
 Looking forward to the rest of the book.